Message: The e-mail address or password you entered was incorrect.

 - First, double check to ensure that you have not accidentally mistyped the e-mail address or password and try to log in again.

 - If your web browser is automatically "remembering" your password, or already has this field filled in with bullets, do not assume that it is the correct password.
 Instead, manually type in the e-mail address and password.

 - Third, passwords are case-sensitive.
 This means that if your password has lowercase or UPPERCASE letters, they must be entered in the appropriate case to be able to log in successfully.

-If you have a password made up of lower case letters, check to ensure that you have not accidentally have the caps lock enabled on your keyboard.
+If you have a password made up of lower case letters, check to ensure that you have not accidentally enabled the caps lock on your keyboard.
 If so, press the key to turn it off, and reenter your password.